 Fine Woodworking Incorporating Furniture Design

 The 12 week course ‘Fine Woodworking incorporating Furniture Design’ gives people a substantial set of woodworking skills.
 Bella Bathurst wrote an article for Hole & Corner magazine about her time as a student here.
 It sums up both the spirit of the course and what we hope people will take away with them.
 Click here to read it.
-Just a note before you do – no student has ever used gaffer tape to reattach his fingers.
-Or, more to the point, needed to reattach their fingers.

 The ‘Fine Woodworking’ course has nothing to do with boats and is run entirely separately in its own dedicated workshops.
 But it does follow the principles that over the last twenty years have built the Academy’s reputation as a world-leading vocational training college.
 Mark Ripley, the Fine Woodworking Instructor, spends forty hours per week contact time with the students.
 Students spend the majority of their time at their workbenches, learning through hands-on experience of making.

 Level 3 Diploma